harrycresswell/harry/content/writing/masking-email.md

 In this case, you need to set up a reverse alias yourself.
 As far as I understand, this is a manual process.

 In SimpleLogin, you need to add your new contact to the forward address you want to send from.
 For example, let’s say I want to contact elon@tesla.com from a new forwarding address.
-First I generate the forwarding address.
-Then add Elon’s email address as a contact of that forwarding address.
-This generates a reverse alias.
-It will usually look like a long string of random letters.
+First, I generate the forwarding address.
+Then, I add Elon’s email address as a contact of that forwarding address.
+This generates a reverse alias, which looks like a long string of random letters.

 kutcaqldjyywoxyfrlsmneathjpnjjzpwqlgmqb@simplelogin.co, for example.